 Investments - Temporary investments throughout the year consisted of investments in external local government investment pools (reported within cash and cash equivalents) which are recognized at amortized cost as permitted by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
 The District is entitled to invest any and all of its funds in certificates of deposit, direct debt securities of the United States of America or the State of Texas, certain Federal agency securities and other types of municipal bonds, fully collateralized repurchase agreements, commercial paper and local government investment pools.
-The District's investment policies and types of investment Act").
+The District's investment policies and types of investments are governed by Section 2256 of the Texas Government Code ("Public Funds Investment Act").
 The District's management believes that it complied with the requirements of the Public Funds Investment Act and the District's investment policy.
 The District accrues interest on temporary investments based on the terms and effective interest rates of the specific investments.